Shinzo Abe

-Abe was assassinated on 8 July 2022 while delivering a campaign speech in Nara two days before the 10 July upper house elections.
-The suspect, who was immediately arrested by police, confessed to targeting the former prime minister because of Abe's ties with the Unification Church.
-Abe's assassination was the first assassination of a former Japanese prime minister since 1936.
-A polarizing figure in Japanese politics, Abe was described by his supporters as having worked to strengthen Japan's security and international stature, while his opponents described his nationalistic policies and negationist views on history as threatening Japanese pacifism and damaging relations with East Asian neighbors China and South Korea.
-Commentators have said that his legacy pushed Japan towards more proactive military spending, security, and economic policies.
+In 2022, Abe was assassinated in Nara while delivering a campaign speech for the upper house elections.
+The killer, Tetsuya Yamagami, confessed he was motivated by Abe's ties with the Unification Church.
+This was the first assassination of a former Japanese prime minister since 1936.
+A polarizing figure in Japan, Abe was praised by his supporters for strengthening Japan's security and international stature, while opponents criticized him for nationalistic policies and historical revisionism, which they view as threatening Japanese pacifism and damaging relations with China and South Korea.

 Early life

 Family

 Shinzo Abe was born on 21 September 1954 to a prominent political family in Shinjuku, Tokyo.
 Although as a boy he aspired to become a filmmaker, Abe's family history led him upon a political path.
 His father Shintaro Abe served in the House of Representatives from 1958 to 1991, with stints as Chief Cabinet Secretary, Minister for International Trade and Industry, and Minister for Foreign Affairs.
 During World War II, Shintaro volunteered to be a kamikaze pilot but the war ended before he completed training.

 Abe's maternal grandfather, Nobusuke Kishi, was the de facto "economic king" of occupied China and Manchukuo, a Japanese puppet state in Northern China established after the Japanese invasion of Manchuria in the lead-up to the Second Sino-Japanese War and World War II.
 During the war, Kishi served as Vice Minister of Munitions in the cabinet of Prime Minister Hideki Tojo.
 At the end of the war, Kishi was imprisoned as a suspected "Class-A" war criminal by the US military occupation of Japan, but was released and later de-purged as part of the Occupation's "reverse course" due to the Cold War.
 Kishi helped found the Liberal Democratic Party (LDP) in 1955 and served as Prime Minister of Japan from 1957 until his 1960 resignation following the Anpo protests.
 The BBC speculated that Abe's aversion to protests may have originated as a result.
-Abe viewed Kishi as his "No 1 role model" and was influenced by many of his beliefs, like Kishi's hawkish stance on Communist China.
+Abe viewed Kishi as his "No 1 role model" and was influenced by many of his beliefs, like Kishi's hawkish stance on China.
 Regarding Kishi, Abe later wrote: "Some people used to point to my grandfather as a 'Class-A war criminal suspect,' and I felt strong repulsion.
 Because of that experience, I may have become emotionally attached to 'conservatism,' on the contrary".
+His mother Yōko was a noted calligrapher.

 Abe's paternal grandfather, Kan Abe, was a Yamaguchi landowner who served in the House of Representatives during World War II.
 In contrast to Kishi, Kan Abe was a stalwart pacifist who opposed the Tojo government and war in East Asia.